On the derived category of 1-motives: The derived category of -motives

 We now restrict to complexes of $\M[1/p]$.

 \begin{defn} A complex of $\M[1/p]$ is \emph{acyclic} if it satisfies the equivalent conditions of Proposition \ref{pexact}.
-An acyclic complex of the form $0\to N'\by{i} N\by{j} N''\to 0$ is called a \emph{short exact sequence}. \end{defn}
+An acyclic complex of the form $0\to N'\to N\to N''\to 0$ is called a \emph{short exact sequence}. \end{defn}

 Recall that in \cite{BRS} a category of $1$-motives with torsion was introduced.
 We shall denote it here by ${}^t\M$ {${}^t\M$, ${}^t\M^\eff$} in order to distinguish it from $\M$.
-Denote by ${}^t\M^\eff$ the effective $1$-motives with torsion: ${}^t\M^\eff$ is the full subcategory of the category $\anM^\eff$ of Definition \ref{Meff} consisting of the objects $[L\to G]$ where $G$ is connected.
-Then ${}^t\M$ is the localisation of ${}^t\M^\eff$ with respect to quasi-isomorphisms.
+More precisely, denote by ${}^t\M^\eff$ the full subcategory of $\cM_\sab$ consisting of the objects $[L\to G]$ where $G$ is semi-abelian: these are the effective $1$-motives with torsion (\cf Definition \ref{eff1mot}).
+The category of $1$-motives with torsion ${}^t\M$ is the localisation of ${}^t\M^\eff$ with respect to quasi-isomorphisms (\cf Definition \ref{1tors}).

 The main properties of ${}^t\M$ are recalled in Appendix \ref{AppendixB}.
 In particular, the category ${}^t\M[1/p]$ is abelian (Theorem \ref{1mtora}) and by Proposition \ref{free} we have a full embedding